TenDayoe/elm-time-travel/docs/2-time-machine-step-3.md

 You know the state that the raw game started in: it’s `rawGame.initialState`.
 Even after time has passed and the game has changed, `rawGame.initialState` is still there!
 So you can always get back the starting state of the game.

 You know how the game state changed from one moment to the next: that’s always `rawGame.updateState`.
-Any changes that happened in the game — all of them, even just time passing! — can _only_ be a result of calling `rawGame.updateState` over and over, passing in the previous state plus any user input in the form of the `computer` parameter.
+Anything that ever happened in the game — anything, even just time passing! — could _only_ be a result of calling `rawGame.updateState` over and over, passing in the previous state plus any user input in the form of the `computer` parameter.

 And you have all that user input: you’ve saved ever `computer` value that came along, in `model.history`.
 So you have all the information you need to recreate the entire state of the game at any point in the past!

-The game state at any given moment is basically:
+The game state at any given moment `n` is basically:

 ```elm
 rawGame.updateState model.history[n] somePreviousState